-The 17th Judicial Circuit Court Domestic Violence Coordinated Courts have served as a nationally recognized Domestic Violence Mentor Court since 2014.
+The 17th Judicial Circuit Court Domestic Violence Coordinated Courts have twice served as a nationally recognized Domestic Violence Mentor Court since 2014.
 This recognition has allowed the 17th Judicial Circuit DVCC to host several site visits from jurisdictions across the country interested in creating or enhancing their own Domestic Violence Court.
-As a Mentor Court, the DVCC shares its specialized practices and procedures with courts and Technical Assistance Providers nationwide.
+As a Mentor Court, the DVCC shared its specialized practices and procedures with courts and technical assistance providers nationwide, and continues to provides guidance to jurisdictions that reach out for assistance.